Dispute with the administration: interim measures

 In order to make an interim measure of protection, you must demonstrate that all the following conditions are met:

-• There is an urgent need to take the action requested (e.g., in the run-up to a deadline for filing an appeal)
+• He is urgent to take the action requested (e.g., in the run-up to a deadline for filing an appeal)

 • The measure is useful and necessary (e.g. whether the requested document must be attached to the appeal)

-• The administration (State service, municipality, public establishment, etc.) has not yet taken a decision on the case in question.
+• The administration (State service, municipality, public establishment, etc.) has not yet decided on the case in question.

 Who shall I contact